-My mother took me to checkout books at my local library when I was a child.
-I brought home brown grocery bags full of books accompanied by receipts as long as I could stretch my arms.
-In the evenings, my dad read aloud Calvin and Hobbes to my siblings and me, making up funny voices and vocal special effects.
-Books have always filled my days: from reading at the breakfast table to reading by flashlight in bed.
+When my mother took me to my local library as a child, I brought home brown grocery bags full of books and receipts as long as I could stretch my arms.
+In the evenings, my dad read aloud Calvin and Hobbes to my siblings and me, making up funny voices and sounds.
+Books have always filled my days: from reading at the breakfast table to reading in bed by flashlight.

-I studied English Literature at Lawrence University (and made my major a double with Art History) where I read stacks of books and was challenged to make sense of how books reflected or changed the world around us.
+I studied English Literature at Lawrence University (and made my major a double with Art History) where I read stacks of books and was challenged to make sense of how books reflected the world around us, even changed it.

 After college, I joined the Peace Corps.
-Stationed at a remote primary school in Swaziland (where remote meant having to walk an hour through the African bush to get a warm bottle of Fanta Orange), I started a library, giving access to 250 students in seven grades to those wonderful friends, books.
+Stationed at a remote primary school in eSwatini (where remote meant having to walk an hour through the African bush to get a warm bottle of Fanta Orange), I started a library, giving 250 students in seven grades access to those wonderful friends, books.